Mongodbuser-red/mini-google/README.md

-# virtual-assistant
+# Mini Google
-A small google assistant
+A small google assistant powered by JavaScript